 Drug Screening Services Q&A

+A drug screening examines a sample of urine, blood, saliva, hair, or sweating for evidence of one or more illegal or prescription drugs.
 Are you in need of a drug screening test?
 Come to SoCal Urgent Care!
-We offer drug screening tests onsite in Anaheim, CA. We are conveniently located at 710 South Brookhurst St, Anaheim, CA 92804.
-For more information, please call us or request an appointment online.
+We offer drug screening tests onsite in Anaheim, CA. We are conveniently located at 710 S Brookhurst St. Suite A, Anaheim, CA 92804.
+For more information, please contact us or request an appointment online.

 Table of Contents: